JustinLesko02/Cal-Poly-ME507-MECHA07.github.io/Main page/README.md

  mechanical, electrical, and software designs.
 Also included on this page is navigation to more in depth documentation of the rest of our software.

+ A link to our project github can be found here: [GITHUB](https://github.com/Cal-Poly-ME507-MECHA07/Cal-Poly-ME507-MECHA07.github.io)

  <pre>

 </pre>